As a designer, I have a passion for, and a love of Typography and Fonts. I have quite a font addiction, in fact. Using type is a passion of mine.

 A more whimsical sort of business or blog has more flexibility to it, but this still doesn’t mean you should go hog wild with some crazy font choice.
 Use the “fun” fonts sparingly.

-4. Make the Hierarchy Obvious
+4. Make the Information Hierarchy (how you lay out the information) Obvious

 The book “Letting Go of the Words” was a game changer for me, as far as online content creation goes.
 In fact, I think anyone who has a website needs to read that book and have it on their bookshelf.
 It’s that valuable.